 Tourists in the area should confirm their travel arrangements before arrival in Algeria, using a reputable guide with good local knowledge.

 Exercise caution when traveling to the border areas with Mali, Niger, Mauritania, Libya and Tunisia.

 Border crossings, especially in the south, have become increasingly dangerous due to terror groups, so it is advised not to do it unless necessary.

 If you do want to see the different sights around Algeria, take to the skies.

 The best way to get around is to travel by air or with a group, although air fares are quite expensive.

 Air travel is relatively safe despite some bad press in the past, when a group of unarmed men tried to hijack a domestic flight in January 2003.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-What you need to know about terrorism and civil unrest before you go to Algeria, and tips to stay safe.
+Traveling to Algeria?
+What you need to know about terrorism, local laws, crime and civil unrest before you go.
+Plus, tips to stay safe.